-Making her debut with a book of poems, Predatory Jerusalem (Hebrew, 1962), Hareven never tired of exploring new artistic avenues, publishing nineteen Hebrew books in a variety of genres, including suspense fiction (under an androgynous pseudonym), and children’s literature (recently inspired by her (five) grandchildren).
+Making her debut with a book of poems, Predatory Jerusalem (Hebrew, 1962), Hareven never tired of exploring new artistic avenues, publishing nineteen Hebrew books in a variety of genres, including suspense fiction (under an androgynous pseudonym) and children’s literature (inspired by her grandchildren).
 Her exceptional mastery of language and style made her one of Israel’s outstanding essayists, the recipient of the Avrech Best Essayist Prize.
 Her terse essays and press columns gained momentum in the aftermath of the 1973 war and the 1977 fall of the Labor government.
 They have been collected in three Hebrew volumes and one selection in English, The Vocabulary of Peace (1995).
-Throughout the 1980s, no controversial topic escaped her pen: Palestinian refugees (with whom she spent time at the height of the first intifada), “enlightened occupation” (which she claimed was a meaningless locution), internal religious and ethnic divisions, violence and the peace movement, the academization of literature (written when she was a writer-in-residence at the Hebrew University in 1990), slang and linguistic norms (reflecting her work as the first woman at the Israeli Academy of the Hebrew Language, where she was the first woman appointee), and finally, “Eyeless is Gaza,” the 1988 essay that gave its title to her third collection of essays in Hebrew (1991).
+Throughout the 1980s, no controversial topic escaped her pen: Palestinian refugees (with whom she spent time at the height of the first intifada), “enlightened occupation” (which she claimed was a meaningless locution), internal religious and ethnic divisions, violence and the peace movement, the academization of literature (written when she was a writer-in-residence at the Hebrew University in 1990), slang and linguistic norms (reflecting her work at the Israeli Academy of the Hebrew Language, where she was the first woman appointee), and finally, “Eyeless is Gaza,” the 1988 essay that gave its title to her third collection of essays in Hebrew (1991).

-Though Hareven strongly advocated separation between “biography and bibliography,” a rare autobiographic essay, “On Being a Levantine,” (1985) makes clear why this ardent Zionist preferred her adopted homeland in the sunny Levant to the gloom and doom of her European birthplace, Warsaw.
+Though Hareven strongly advocated separation between “biography and bibliography,” a rare autobiographic essay, “On Being a Levantine” (1985), makes clear why this ardent Zionist preferred her adopted homeland in the sunny Levant to the gloom and doom of her European birthplace, Warsaw.
 Having escaped the Holocaust as a child (arriving in Palestine with her parents in 1940), she rarely evoked its memory, preferring to begin her life story with her participation in the 1948 Israeli War of Independence, in which she served as a combat medic in besieged Jerusalem.

-Jerusalem remained her hometown, where, after serving as an officer in the Israel Defense Forces, she married social activist Alouph Hareven in 1954, and gave birth to a son, Itai, in 1957 and a daughter, Gail (a prolific writer in her own right) in 1959.
+Jerusalem remained her hometown, where, after serving as an officer in the Israel Defense Forces, she married social activist Alouph Hareven in 1954, and gave birth to a son, Itai, in 1957 and a daughter, Gail, a prolific writer, in 1959.
 Jerusalem is also the “heroine” of Hareven’s first novel, City of Many Days (Hebrew, 1972; English, 1977).
-In this beautifully written work she nostalgically imagines a multicultural and cosmopolitan Jerusalem before WWII, brazenly crossing many boundaries—religious, ethnic and sexual.
-Although she always questioned the category of “women writers,” and labeled herself “a selective feminist,” City of Many Days anticipated by a decade Israel’s belated literary feminism, by sporting one of the most autonomous (androgynous) heroines in Israeli fiction.
-A scion of a veteran Sephardi family, Sara Amarillo epitomizes freedoms that are too unconventional for her time and place but neatly represent feminist aspirations of the late twentieth century.
+In this beautifully written work, she nostalgically imagines a multicultural and cosmopolitan Jerusalem before World War II, brazenly crossing many boundaries—religious, ethnic, and sexual.
+Although she always questioned the category of “women writers” and labeled herself “a selective feminist,” City of Many Days anticipated by a decade Israel’s belated literary feminism, by sporting one of the most autonomous (androgynous) heroines in Israeli fiction.
+A scion of a veteran Descendants of the Jews who lived in Spain and Portugal before the explusion of 1492; primarily Jews of N. Africa, Italy, the Middle East and the Balkans.Sephardi family, Sara Amarillo epitomizes freedoms that are too unconventional for her time and place but neatly represent feminist aspirations of the late twentieth century.

 In her short fiction, which ranges from social farce to lyrical impressionism, Hareven often portrays with empathy characters that are socially marginal or deviant.
 Twilight and Other Stories, an English selection of her short fiction (English, 1992), features the fascinating story “Loneliness” (Hebrew, 1980), which Professor Gershon Shaked saw as “the subtlest and the deepest of Hareven’s realistic stories.”
 Indeed, this was the first Hebrew narrative to evoke lesbianism.
 It did this, however, with a typical Jewish twist, anchoring its protagonist’s homoeroticism in her traumatic Holocaust childhood.
 The first story of the collection, on the other hand, is one of Hareven’s few direct treatments of the Holocaust.
 It powerfully constructs a dream-like visit to the narrator’s European birthplace, now a city of night and darkness.